shahrukhfu/AI-Finger-Tracking-Volume-Control/README.md

-# AI Finger Tracking Volume Control
+# AI Gesture Volume Control
 A computer vision application that enables touch-free system volume control using hand gestures.
 This project uses a webcam to track the distance between the user's thumb and index finger, mapping it to the system volume level in real-time.

 ## Description